Advanced bash scripting 2017

 pretty much unavoidable if one is working on a UNIX-like operating

 system.
-On the other hand this also means that writing
+On the other hand this also implies that writing

 bash scripts is

-conceptually very simple — essentially like typing commands.
-When it
+conceptually very simple — essentially like making structured notes

-comes to more involved tasks and more powerful scripts, however, some
+When it comes to more involved tasks and more powerful scripts, however,

-knowledge of the underlying operating system is certainly required.
+taking a deeper look at the underlying operating system is typically required.

 bash scripting is all about properly combining the programs

-available on the UNIX operating system in a clever way.
+available on the UNIX operating system in a clever way as we will see.

-In the first part we will revisit some basic concepts of a UNIX-like
+In the first part of the course we will hence revisit some basic

-operating system and review the set of UNIX coreutils one needs for
+concepts of UNIX-like operating systems and review the set of

 - control statements (